f4tb/f4tb/README.md

 ## 🚀 About Me

 I'm a **Full Stack Developer** based in **Junagadh, Gujarat, India**, working remotely since 2016.
-I build custom web applications and APIs primarily using Laravel and related technologies.
+I build custom web applications and APIs primarily using Laravel/NodeJS/MySQL/Postgres and related technologies.
 Over the years, I’ve worked across industries such as **Logistics, Education, Healthcare, Chemicals, and more**.
 I also enjoy **mentoring developers** and sharing knowledge.

 ---